mattborghi/Electron-React-Apps/README.md

 ## node-react-xterm

 As the name suggest, react front-end app that connects with node back-end and uses xterm.js.
 Guided through [this blog](https://medium.freecodecamp.org/how-to-make-create-react-app-work-with-a-node-backend-api-7c5c48acb1b0) and [this one](https://www.ctolib.com/topics-137727.html).

+## xterm-webpack

+This repo shows how to use XTerm.js with Webpack.
+Based on [this repo](https://github.com/parisk/xterm-webpack).

+## react-webpack-flask-template

+Template which incorporates React and Webpack with Python Flask.
+Based on [this blog](https://itnext.io/a-template-for-creating-a-full-stack-web-application-with-flask-npm-webpack-and-reactjs-be2294b111bd) and [this repo](https://github.com/Eyongkevin/hello_template).